monch1962/kube-local-env/README.md

 ### (optional) Set up cert-manager

-You can follow the instructions at https://cert-manager.io/docs/, which are probably as simple as `kubectl apply -f https://github.com/cert-manager/cert-manager/releases/download/v1.9.1/cert-manager.yaml`
+You can follow the instructions at https://cert-manager.io/docs/, which are potentially as simple as running `kubectl apply -f https://github.com/cert-manager/cert-manager/releases/download/v1.9.1/cert-manager.yaml` on your laptop.

-Note that most clients' production certificate management will be based on external tools such as Hashicorp Vault. cert-manager can be configured to issue certificates from Hashicorp or other 3rd parties, but for a local dev environment it probably makes sense to use self-signed certificates instead.
+Note that most clients' production certificate management will be based on external certificate authorities such as Hashicorp Vault or LetsEncrypt. cert-manager can be configured to issue certificates from Hashicorp or other 3rd parties, but for a local dev environment it probably makes more sense to use self-signed certificates instead to reduce the number of external dependencies.

-It should be possible to set up certificate workflows that are agnostic with respect to certificate authority, so the same workflow can be implemented in both a local dev environment as well as a production pipeline.
+It should be possible to set up certificate workflows that are agnostic with respect to certificate authority, so the same workflow can be implemented in both a local dev environment as well as a production pipeline and configured to use the appropriate CA for each environment.
 To do this, the certificate authority could be configured via e.g. environment variable, ConfigMap or kustomize, with a different value for each environment.
-That level of detail is best worked out for specific use cases.
+Implementing that level of detail is best worked out for specific use cases.

 ## FAQs